71cj34/71cj34.github.io/assets/MATH 1ZB3 Guide.md

 To find the second derivative, find $\frac{dy}{dx}$, then take its derivative with respect to $t$.
 Then, divide by the derivative of $x$ with respect to $t$.

 Also, at certain points, you may get multiple results for tangent lines.
 This happens when the curve doubles back over a point with a new distinct behavior.
 This will be represented by a situation resulting in a $\pm$ or a polynomial while solving for $t$ when given a point $(x,y)$, such as $t^{2}=1$.
+Alternatively, when facing trig functions, be careful that the points given cannot be obtained through using different angles in the trig functions: you need to account for each different valid input.
 Be careful!

 #### 10.2.2: Areas